tytydraco/yessleep/out/I_Was_Tormented_by_a_Dog_While_Babysitting_I_Dont_Think_it_Was_a_Dog.md

 If they were in that house with whatever was wearing Emily’s skin, they weren’t *safe*.

-I was just thinking of how bad it’d be if Lindsey found Emily’s skin in her room when I received one last text from Lindsey.
+I was just thinking of how bad it’d be if Lindsey found Emily’s skin in her room when I received one last text from her.

 *L: I think something’s in the closet.
 I can see streaks of blond hair coming through the slits in the door.
 I’m going to open it.*